403(b) Plan Fix-It Guide - Your 403(b) plan doesn’t limit the total employer and employee contributions to not exceed the IRC Section 415(c) limits

 - 100% of their compensation.

-Note that even with catch-up, elective deferral amounts can never exceed 100% of an employee’s compensation.
+Note that even including catch-up contributions, elective deferral amounts can never exceed 100% of an employee’s compensation.

 If a plan includes employee elective deferrals and employer contributions, the 415(c) limit calculation becomes more complicated:

 - Contributions for each participant may not exceed the 415(c) limitations (lesser of: $53,000 (for 2015 and 2016) or 100% of the participant’s compensation).

 - For each participant, determine the total of all contributions made to the plan, including employee elective deferrals, employee after-tax, matching and other employer contributions.

 - Make a list of each employee with the employee’s compensation, employee contributions and employer contributions.